apache/echarts-doc/en/tutorial/media-query.md

 + `center`

-    is an array, representing `[x, y]`，among which x、y can be『absolute value』or『percentage』, meaning is the same as described before.
+    is an array, representing `[x, y]`, among which x、y can be『absolute value』or『percentage』, meaning is the same as described before.

 + `radius`

-    is an array, representing `[inner radius, outer radius]`，，among which inner and outer radius can be『absolute value』or『percentage』, meaning is the same as described before.
+    is an array, representing `[inner radius, outer radius]`, , among which inner and outer radius can be『absolute value』or『percentage』, meaning is the same as described before.

     When adapting to container size, perventage setting turns out to be very useful.